abdelouahabb/kouider-ezzadam/README.md

 How to use it
 ===============

-just run the script with the command `-h` to see the argument you provide.
+just run the script with the command `-h` to see the arguments you provide (in the terminal of course).

+if you want to change the function, just change `md5` with your hashing function :)